Pisces-Project/Pisces-Geometry/docs/source/galleries/quick_start/GALLERY_HEADER.rst

    :local:
    :depth: 2

 .. _installation:
 Installation
 ------------

-Currently, PyMetric is hosted on PyPI and on github.
+Currently, PyMetric is hosted on PyPI and on Github.
 For standard installations, we suggest installing the stable package version from PyPI using pip or conda.
 To install the development version of the package, you can install directly from the source code on github: